 What happens on the night?

 Get set up for the evening in your chosen Boycott your Bed spot.
-Make sure you join our virtual live stream event, which is accessible from any smartphone, tablet or computer with internet.
+Between 6pm and 10pm you can join our virtual live stream event, which is accessible from any smartphone, tablet or computer with internet.

-As well as fundraising fun, there’ll be lots of interactive activities to keep children entertained.
+As well as fundraising fun, there’ll be lots of interactive activities to keep the whole family entertained.
+Halfway through the night we’ll be having a short break to allow the little ones the chance to boycott their beds first!
+Read more about the full line up.
 You’ll also find out a bit more about Action for Children and the work we do.

 Can my child take part in Boycott your Bed?

 Of course!
 We encourage families to take part together.
 There’s no age limit.
-But we’ll give you details about the activities before the event, so you know what to expect.
+But check the details about the activities before the event, so you know what to expect.
 There will be lots of activities for children before bedtime.
 As the evening progresses and the little ones are asleep, you can expect activities and entertainment for the grown ups

 How do I get started with fundraising?